Alypia octomaculata

 Diet

-feed on (Vitaceae) plants including grapevines (Vitis), peppervines (Ampelopsis), and Virginia creeper (Parthenocissus quinquefolia). feed on nectar from flowers of herbaceous plants, including sweetleaf (Symplocos tinctoria).
+Larvae feed on grape (Vitaceae) plants including grapevines (Vitis), peppervines (Ampelopsis), and Virginia creeper (Parthenocissus quinquefolia). feed on nectar from flowers of herbaceous plants, including sweetleaf (Symplocos tinctoria).

 Host Associations